Agglutination: Eurasia and Oceania

 Examples of agglutinative languages include the Uralic languages, such as Finnish, Estonian, and Hungarian.
 These have highly agglutinated expressions in daily usage, and most words are bisyllabic or longer.
 Grammatical information expressed by adpositions in Western Indo-European languages is typically found in suffixes.

 Hungarian uses extensive agglutination in almost every part of it.
 The suffixes follow each other in special order based on the role of the suffix, and many can be heaped, one upon the other, resulting in words conveying complex meanings in compacted forms.
 An example is fiaiéi, where the root "fi(ú)-" means "son", the subsequent four vowels are all separate suffixes, and the whole word means "[plural properties] belong to his/her sons".
 The nested possessive structure and expression of plurals are quite remarkable (note that Hungarian uses no genders).

 Though Indo-European languages are generally non-agglutinating, there are exceptions.
 Persian has some features of agglutination, making use of prefixes and suffixes attached to the stems of verbs and nouns.
 Persian is an SOV language, thus having a head-final phrase structure.
 Persian utilizes a noun root + plural suffix + case suffix + postposition suffix syntax similar to Turkish.
-For example, the phrase "Mashinhayeshan-ra negah mikardam/ماشینهایشان را نگاه میکردم" meaning 'I was looking at their cars' lit. '(at their cars) (look) (I was doing)'.
+For example, the phrase "Mashinhayeshan-ra negah mikardam/ماشینهایشان را نگاه میکردم" means 'I was looking at their cars' lit. '(at their cars) (look) (I was doing)'.